aliciacordova/School_Distric_Analysis/README.md

 - We had to calculate the new passing percentages (for math & reading in THS) with the new total count of students.
    - Results for Thomas High School: % Passing Math changed from 93.27% to 93.18%.
    - Results for Thomas High School: % Passing Reading changed 97.30% to 97.01 %
-- The scores by school spending, school size and school type remained the same, becasuse we need to calculate thems with the same amount of total studend regardless their scores in math and reading.
+- The scores by school spending, school size and school type remained the same, because we need to calculate thems with the same amount of total studend regardless their scores in math and reading.